Bright-Shard/nixrs/README.md

 # Current Limitations

-- (wip) nixrs doesn't support dependencies
+- (wip) nixrs doesn't support depending on Cargo crates
-- (wip) nixrs doesn't integrate with rust-analyzer
+- (wip) nixrs doesn't integrate well with rust-analyzer
+	- features specific to rust-analyzer work (e.g. docs on hover, jump to source)
+	- compiler features do not (e.g. most compilation warnings/errors)
+- nixrs doesn't support crate features
+- nixrs cannot download crates from crates.io
 - the nixrs CLI doesn't accept flags for running unit tests or building in release mode
+	- The current CLI is written in Bash and just doesn't work well; I'm working on my own CLI library for Rust and will rewrite the CLI once it's completed
 - nixrs doesn't have any form of workspaces
 - nixrs lacks a lot of compilation options that Cargo has
 - miri requires special sysroot settings and tries to manage dependencies on its own.
 As such I haven't yet figured out how to get it to run in a nixrs project.